What is Botulinum Toxin?

 There are many women who feel that the size of their calf is not in proportion to the rest of their leg or their calf is simply too muscular.
 The bulk of the calf is mainly composed of two muscles; the outer muscle is the gastrocnemius, which is bulky and it’s function is associated with motion to generate power such as jumping and running.
 Underneath the gastrocnemius is the soleus muscle and it is used more for walking and this muscle does not contract as effectively as the gastrocnemius muscle.

-If a patient has a preference for a calf reduction, one option would be to inject Botulinum toxin into the gastrocnemius muscle.
+If a patient desires or requires a calf reduction, one option would be to inject Botulinum toxin into the gastrocnemius muscle.
 Similar to its anti-aging action , Botulinum toxin reduces muscle contraction by blocking the release of the neurotransmitter from the nerve endings.
 Once some of muscle fibres stop contracting, it will lead to disuse atrophy or a certain degree of muscle wasting, leading to a reduction of gastrocnemius muscle bulk and thereby reducing the size of the calf.
 It is important to understand that this muscle will still function but not to the same degree as before injecting Botulinum toxin.
 There is still the soleus muscle which will enable the patient to remain mobile.
 One of the drawbacks of muscle bulk reduction may mean some reduction in power.
-This is not a major issue for most people but may impact a more active person such as a ballroom dancer, who is interested in the proportion of their calf with the rest of their leg along with being able to perform powerful jumps.
+This is not a major issue for most people but may impact a more active person such as a ballroom dancer, who is interested in the proportion of their calf with the rest of their leg along with being able to perform powerful jumps

 Using Botulinum toxin to slim the jawline